monicabaluna/transactions/README.md

 Each transaction is represented by two entries in the database, of the form (sender, receiver, amount, timestamp).
 Each transaction means:
 * one entry for (+ amount) of money sent from sender to receiver and
-* (- amount) of money sent from receiver to sender.
+* one entry for (- amount) of money sent from receiver to sender.

-Even though memory-wise it's inefficient, this designs favors faster querying and may be easily used to later add sharding (for example, shard by geographical zones).
+Even though memory-wise it's inefficient, this design favors faster querying and may be easily used to later add sharding (for example, shard by geographical zones).